 We design in a forward-looking, optimistic manner believing that excellent architecture and urban design enrich individual and collective human existence.

-Our studio is unique in that we design small and large-scale projects simultaneously.
+Our studio is unique in that we design small and large-scale projects simultaneously; from modest houses to larger civic buildings to major urban designs.

-From modest houses to large civic buildings to major urban designs, we find that robust designs take on an inevitable quality, willing themselves into reality irrespective of scale.
-Our designs start from our client's brief, their particular stories and the specifics of their site.
-We weave these elements together and often cross-fertilise them with narrative or abstract elements to achieve equilibrium between the poetic and the rational.
+Our designs start from our client's brief, their particular stories and the specific attributes and history of a site or a place.
+We weave these elements together, often cross-fertilising them with narrative or abstract elements to achieve equilibrium between the poetic and the rational.